mozilla-l10n/localizer-documentation/webprojects/SUMO.md

 ### How do I participate in the [SUMO l10n forum](https://support.mozilla.org/en-US/forums/l10n-forum)?

-To be part of the SUMO community, you need to [create a SUMO account](https://support.mozilla.org/en-US/users/authcontributor), which allows you to write in our community l10n forum and localize any articles you see in SUMO.
-This is separate from the account used to log into Pontoon in order to localize SUMO product and other Mozilla products and projects.
+To be part of the SUMO community, you need to [create a SUMO account](https://support.mozilla.org/en-US/users/authcontributor), which allows you to write in the community l10n forum and localize SUMO articles.
+This is separate from the account used to log into Pontoon in order to localize SUMO product.

 ### Are there email communications when new strings are added?